Join us for an intimate lunch in the beautiful Georgian surroundings of Bloomsbury, London.

 The price for this event is £175, including lunch and the opportunity to purchase a copy of the latest edition of the Writers' & Artists' Yearbook or the Children's Writers' & Artists' Yearbook at a discounted price.

 Bookings can be made by either clicking on the 'Book' buttons at the top and bottom of this page, or by calling 0207 631 5985.

-If this event is Sold Out, keep an eye on our full list of How to Hook an Agent events for updates.
+If this event is Sold Out, please look out for other How to Hook an Agent events

 The half day session was excellent .
 I went into it thinking I am 75% of the way to my goal of getting something published.
 After the session I realised that I am really maybe only 50% of the way to that, but that is okay as all of the speakers were pragmatic, yet friendly and enthusiastic about the writing process.
 I came out thinking that it was money well spent as it will allow me to avoid a few of the pitfalls of the process.
 I would certainly recommend the course, venue and organisation - even with the time and effort to get from Scotland.

 Christine Thom, How to Hook an Agent - Children & YA, June 2014

 Julia and Sallyanne were both really open and shattered the illusion that agents are hard, business types who make brutal decisions on a whim.
 They were empathetic, encouraging, funny and warm.
 The 10-minute session I had with Sallyanne was really helpful too.

 Jules Bryant, How to Hook an Agent - Children & YA, June 2014